initialspark/nhs-login-dotnet-core-example/README.md

-# NHS Login Demo
+# NHS login Demo

-This repo contains a sample application of how to connect to NHS Login using ASP.NET Core.
+This repo contains a sample application of how to connect to NHS login using ASP.NET Core.

 ## Prerequisites: